A modeler's guide to studying the resilience of social-technical-environmental systems

-With the help of the checklist and the \jh{notion of `sustainant',} the research question can be specified more precisely. \jh{Some possible types of research questions are:}
+With the help of the checklist and the \jh{notion of `sustainant',} the research question on system resilience can be specified more precisely. \jh{Some possible types of such research questions are:}

-\begin{itemize} \item {\em Is the system \jh{``in general''} resilient regarding the sustainant?} This might be a rather qualitative question: Is the sustainant easily affected and does it recover in an acceptable time range? \item {\em How much influence can the system bear without a change of the sustainant or with a recovery on a relevant time scale?} This corresponds to a quantified measure of the specific form of resilience analysed, \jh{e.g., using metrics such as ``basin stability'' or ``survivability'' or variants thereof \citep{menck2013basin,Mitra2015,Hellmann2016,VanKan2016}}. \item {\em How can the system be designed to be more resilient through its structure and \jh{internal dynamical} rules?} Often, this is a question for general rules about how to build or fix certain kinds of systems so that they show the desired resilience \citep{biggs2015principles}.
-To answer this question, the system model(s) must have a certain level of genericity \jh{that allows for the comparison of different structural or dynamical changes}. \item {\em What are resilience-promoting management \jh{strategies}\footnote{For instance, strategies such as the ``sustainability paradigms'' established in ref.\ \citep{schellnhuber1998discourse} or the management of pathway diversity \citep{lade2019resilience} for agents outside the system (external agency).} In this case, the model should reflect the possibility to change structure, states, parameters and rules/cause-effect relationships easily.} \end{itemize}
+\begin{itemize} \item {\em Is the system \jh{``in general''} resilient regarding the sustainant?} This might be a rather qualitative question: Is the sustainant easily affected and does it recover in an acceptable time range? \item {\em How much influence can the system bear without a change of the sustainant or with a recovery on a relevant time scale?} This corresponds to a quantified measure of the specific form of resilience analysed, \jh{e.g., using metrics such as ``basin stability'' or ``survivability'' or variants thereof \cite{menck2013basin,Mitra2015,Hellmann2016,VanKan2016}}. \item {\em How can the system be designed to be more resilient through its structure and \jh{internal dynamical} rules?} Often, this is a question for general rules about how to build or fix certain kinds of systems so that they show the desired resilience \cite{biggs2015principles}.
+To answer this question, the system model(s) must have a certain level of genericity \jh{that allows for the comparison of different structural or dynamical changes}. \item {\em What are resilience-promoting management \jh{strategies?}} In this case, the model should reflect the possibility to change structure, states, parameters and rules/cause-effect relationships easily. \end{itemize}